Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 colnames(test)[3] <- "feature_3_impute"
 ```

-Feature 2 has missing values, so we will Impute them with the feature 2
+Feature 2 has missing values, so for each missing value for we will fill
-value from the next year or the previous (if next year is also missing)
+in the blank with the next years value or the previous years (if the
-corresponding to the same ID.
+next year is also missing) corresponding to the same ID.

 ``` r
 train$date <- format(as.Date(train$date, format = "%Y-%m-%d"), "%Y")